librity/nlw4_elixir/README.md

 # Create a Phoenix API (like rails new)
 $ mix phx.new rocketpay --no-webpack --no-html

-# Setup Ecto (function relational mapper) and check database connection (like rails db:setup)
+# Setup Ecto (database wrapper and query generator) and check database connection (like rails db:setup)
 $ mix ecto.setup

 # Install dependencies (like bundle install)